 (A list of parishes with their updated status can be found on the Parish Status List page.)

 The final parish mergers called for under the Strategic Plan took place on July 1, 2013.
-As of this date, 21 parishes have merged with 15 neighboring parishes under changes announced in the Strategic Plan.
-In addition, several parishes noted as “cluster to potential merger” in the Strategic Plan have merged during the last year: St. Mark, St. Mary and St. Mary of the Purification in Shakopee, as well as St. John the Evangelist and St. Joseph in Hopkins.
-Another merger between Ascension and St. Philip in Minneapolis happened outside the Strategic Plan in 2011.
+As of this date, 21 parishes had merged with 15 neighboring parishes under changes announced in the Strategic Plan.
+In addition, several parishes noted as “cluster to potential merger” in the Strategic Plan have also merged.
+St. Mark, St. Mary and St. Mary of the Purification in Shakopee merged on August 1, 2012, later taking the name Saints Joachim and Anne for the merged parish.
+St. John the Evangelist and St. Joseph in Hopkins on January 1, 2013, taking the name St. Gabriel the Archangel.
+Another two mergers happened outside the Strategic Plan.
+Ascension and St. Philip in Minneapolis merged on June 1, 2011, keeping the parish name of Ascension.
+St. Peter and St. Joseph in Delano merged on July 1, 2014, taking the name St. Maximilian Kolbe.

 The mergers of St. Thomas of St. Thomas with St. Anne of LeSueur; St. Andrew with Maternity of the Blessed Virgin, both in Saint Paul; St. Francis de Sales with St. James, both also in Saint Paul; and the merger of St. Benedict, St. John the Evangelist, St. Joseph, and St. Scholastica with St. Wenceslaus, all in the New Prague area, were made official on January 1, 2011.
 The mergers of St. Augustine with Holy Trinity in South Saint Paul and St. Thomas the Apostle with Blessed Sacrament in Saint Paul took effect on July 1, 2011.
 On January 1, 2012, the following parishes merged: Most Holy Trinity in Saint Louis Park and Our Lady of Grace in Edina; St. Austin and St. Bridget in Minneapolis; and St. Vincent de Paul and the Cathedral of St. Paul in Saint Paul.
 On July 1, 2012, the following mergers became official: St. John the Baptist in Hugo and St. Genevieve in Centerville; St. Canice in Kilkenny and Most Holy Redeemer in Montgomery; and Visitation and Annunciation, both in Minneapolis.
 On July 1, 2013, the follow mergers took effect: St John and St. Pascal Baylon, both in Saint Paul; Holy Trinity, St. Columbkill and St. Mary, all in the Goodhue area; and Holy Cross, St. Anthony of Padua, St. Clement and St. Hedwig, all in Minneapolis.

 Any decisions regarding the church buildings of a merged parish community are made by local leaders in consultation with the Archbishop and Presbyteral Council, a representative body of priests.
-The net effect of the parish structural changes, after implementation of all the announced mergers, including the two mergers announced in June 2012 and the one merger which took place outside the Strategic Plan, is a total of 188 parishes in July 2013 compared to 213 parishes in October 2010.
+The net effect of the parish structural changes, after implementation of all the announced mergers, including the two mergers announced in June 2012 and the two mergers which took place outside the Strategic Plan, is a total of 187 parishes in July 2014 compared to 213 parishes in October 2010.

 In addition, more than 30 parishes were identified to enter into new cluster relationships under the Strategic Plan.
 A cluster is when two or more parishes share a pastor.
 This parish clustering that is underway takes place gradually in coordination with the clergy assignment process.
 Parishes, however, are encouraged to prepare for clustering by collaborating on programs and ministries prior to clustering.